Johnson urges public to vote Conservative after election announcement - ExBulletin

 Boris Johnson has urged voters to support the Conservatives amid speculation he could hit the general election campaign trail.

-A spokesperson for the former prime minister said he, as always, strongly supported the Conservatives and encouraged everyone to do the same following the announcement of a July 4 vote.
+A spokesperson for the former prime minister said he “strongly supports the Conservatives as always” and “encourages everyone to do the same” after the poll was announced The 4th of July.

 But it remains unclear whether Mr Johnson would join Rishi Sunak or other candidates on the campaign trail, despite months of speculation about his plans for the election period.